"I wanted to be the person that I wish I'd had growing up saying, 'you can be a programmer, you can be an engineer'"

 High School Accomplishments: Kayli was a member of the Visions art program at Scottsdale Museum of Contemporary Art and a Varsity volleyball player at Saguaro.
 She graduated from the Scottsdale Math and Science Academy with Distinction and from Saguaro as one of Saguaro's three Valedictorians her year.
 Because of her work on Sisters in STEM, Kayli was recognized as one of Junior Achievement's 2020 Arizona 18 Under 18 award recipients.

 Where is she now?
 Kayli is attending Tufts University in Medford, Massachusetts.
-She is majoring in Human Factors Engineering and studying education and studio art.
+She is majoring in Human Factors Engineering and minoring in Engineering Education.

 Graduation Year: 2019

 Time in Sabercat Robotics: Laney was a member of FIRST Robotics Competition all four years of high school.
 She was the team’s Safety Captain during her freshman and sophomore years and then transitioned to the business team as the Director of Public Relations for two years.
 For 2017 and 2018, Laney was the Tournament Director for the Scottsdale FIRST LEGO League Qualifier, and before that organized the team to mentor FLL teams across the Scottsdale Unified School District.

 Accomplishments in High School: During her time at Saguaro, Laney was a dedicated member of choir, swing dance club, and was inducted into the International Thespian Honors Society.

 Where is She Now?
 Laney is currently following her passion for working with students and getting a degree in education.
 Because of her love of outreach and STEM, Laney will continue to be involved in SiS and FIRST for many years to come.